Combinatorial spin structures on triangulated manifolds: Notation, obstruction theory

-A vector bundle $\psi$ over a space $N$, $\psi : E \to N$ is {\it orientable} if and only if there a trivialization of $\psi_{|N^1}$.
-Given a trivialization of $\psi_{|N^1}$, the homotopy-class of its restriction to $N^0$ is called an {\it orientation} of $\psi$.
+A vector bundle $\psi : E \to N$ is {\it orientable} if and only if there is a trivialization of $\psi_{|N^1}$.
+Given a trivialization of $\psi_{|N^1}$, the homotopy class of its restriction to $N^0$ is called an {\it orientation} of $\psi$.
 If a vector bundle $\psi : E \to N$ is orientable, its set of orientations admits a free transitive action of $H^0(N,\Zed_2)$ -- the action is given by flipping orientations on path-components of $N$.

-In the language of classifying maps, a vector bundle $\psi : E \to N$ is {\it orientable} if and only if its classifying map $N \to Gr_{\infty,k} \equiv BO_k$ lifts to the Grassmannian of oriented subspaces of $\Real^\infty$, $Gr^+_{\infty,k} \equiv B\SO_k$.
+In the language of classifying maps a vector bundle $\psi : E \to N$ is {\it orientable} if and only if its classifying map $N \to \Gr_{\infty,k} \equiv B\gO_k$ lifts to the Grassmannian of oriented $k$-subspaces of $\Real^\infty$, $\Gr^+_{\infty,k} \equiv B\gSO_k$.

-An {\it orientation} of $N$ is the homotopy-class of this lift.
-The fact that this is equivalent to the previous definition is covered in the references \cite{Milnor, MS}.
-The key ingredient in this interpretation is that $\SO_k$ is the path-component of the identity in $O_k$.
-Among other things, this implies that the exact CW-structure on the space $N$ is not relevant to the existence of orientations, and this is one reason why some prefer this formalism.

-If $N$ is a smooth manifold, {\it orientability and orientations of $N$} refers to orientability and orientations of the tangent bundle $\pi : TN \to N$.
+An {\it orientation} of $N$ is the homotopy class of this lift.
+The fact that this is equivalent to the previous definition is described in the references \cite{Milnor, MS}.
+The key ingredient in this interpretation is that $\gSO_k$ is the path-component of the identity in $\gO_k$.
+This implies that the exact CW-structure on the space $N$ is not relevant to the existence of orientations, which is one reason to prefer this formalism.
+If $N$ is a smooth manifold, {\it orientability and orientations of $N$} refer to orientability and orientations of the tangent bundle $\pi : TN \to N$.